mygrocerydeals/gradle-s3-plugin/README.md

 ## Authentication

 The S3 plugin searches for credentials in the same order as the [AWS default credentials provider chain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).
-Additionally you can specify a credentials profile to use by setting the project `s3.profile` property:
+Additionally, you can specify a credentials profile to use by setting the project `s3.profile` property:

 ```groovy
 s3 {